 Own (and sell) your introversion

 Addressing upfront the fact that you are a ‘deep thinker’ or a ‘good listener’, for example, not only shows you are self-aware and under no pretences but also gives you a great introduction from which you can start marketing the positives that this approach can bring to an organisation.
 ‘Being relatively introverted, I find this works in my favour in management situations as I’m prepared to sit back and listen to the views of the team around me….’
 Use observations from colleagues to back up your arguments ‘The feedback I’ve received at work is that I’m very supportive and naturally find it easy to assume a mentoring role…’ This will help to convince even the most cynical interviewer of your effectiveness.

 And there are many.
 Introverts are usually fastidious planners and will arrive at an interview well prepared with all the information they need to succeed.
 Take time to listen to questions and use silence to gather your thoughts.
 (We’ve all been in situations where the extrovert candidate has been so afraid of silence that they have cantered off on a tangent and missed the point entirely.
 This will never be you).
 Use your strong powers of reflection and thoughtfulness to pinpoint examples that are most relevant to the questions, and present them in a calm and logical way.

 I should end this by saying that not all introverts dislike interviews and, certainly, I am not implying that all introverts struggle with interview performance.
 Rather that there may be extra hurdles to overcome which need some thinking around.
 Taking the time to do this will ensure you are able to give it your best.

-Momentum Careers Advice is based in St Albans, Hertfordshire but works with clients, via skype, throughout the UK and beyond.
-Initial careers consultations cost £60.
-Mock interviews cost £50.
+Momentum Careers Advice is based in Welwyn, Hertfordshire, local to St Albans, Harpenden, Hatfield, Stevenage and Welwyn Garden City, but works with clients, via skype, throughout the UK and beyond.
+Careers consultations cost £70.
+Mock interviews cost £70.